aarontburn/nexus-core/docs/getting_started/tutorial/ConfigurationAndExport.md

     "name": "{EXPORTED_MODULE_NAME}",
     "author": "developer",
     "version": "1.0.0",
-    "description": "A template to develop react applications for Modules.", "build_version": 16,
+    "description": "A template to create a module for Nexus using React.", "build_version": 1,
-    "platforms": []
+    "platforms": ["win32", "linux", "darwin"]
 }
 ```
 Notice how `name` is `"{EXPORTED_MODULE_NAME}"`; similar to the process, we can replace this file during module exporting so all these values remain the same.